code-423n4/2021-12-yetifinance/README.md

 - Price manipulation attacks: Ensure that economic attacks like CREAM hack on (an unrelated token to our YUSD) called yUSD was able to drain the entire pool.
 Since our stablecoin is backed by all the assets in one pool, this could decimate the protocol, and if a backdoor is open then could allow for draining of all collateral funds.
 We are using our fee system with hard caps to make sure that there is only a certain amount of risky collateral backing the protocol at once.
 Additionally, there is always incentives for liquidators to call liquidate (0.5% cut of collateral), so some price manipulation attack where a user could take out a lot of YUSD off essentially worthless collateral would be the most dangerous situation.
 - Something we have changed significantly and might be good to focus on are the fee system.
 This fee system is not very battle tested so it may have problems we have not thought about.
 As mentioned above, we have more detail on fees [here](https://github.com/code-423n4/2021-12-yetifinance/edit/main/YETI_FINANCE_VARIABLE_FEES.pdf)
 - Wrapped assets are new as well, and may be good to focus on.
+- Gas optimization, our code is quite gas heavy as of now.
+SumColls and other places where we are looping through all collateral types may a good place to start.